gedePakusadewa/5_recipe_explorer_FE/PROGRESS.md

 ---
 ##### Day 13
-- add login as guest in FE and update API BE to handle it
+- ~add login as guest in FE and update API BE to handle it~
+- ~add loading login page in FE~
+- add disable update and delete in demo mode in profile page and API to check is user demos

 ##### Day 12
 - work on new feature